hypercore-protocol/website/guides/walkthroughs/creating-and-sharing-hypercores.md

 When in sparse mode, you'll often want certain properties, like the core's length, to stay as up-to-date as possible.
 The `update` method will fetch small proofs from connected peers in order to update the core's metadata to a more recent version.

 </div>

-## Next Steps

-In the [Hyperswarm Walkthrough](/hyperswarm), we'll see how to replicate Hypercores to remote peers over a P2P network.

 <style>
   h4 img {